Meziu/rust-horizon/src/doc/rustc/src/platform-support/armv6k-nintendo-3ds.md

 ## Building the target

-You can build Rust with support for the target by adding it to the `target` list in `config.toml` and providing paths to the devkitARM toolchain, e.g.:
+You can build Rust with support for the target by adding it to the `target` list in `config.toml` and providing paths to the devkitARM toolchain.

 ```toml
 [build]